marcusps11/Cowz-bulls/README.md

 #Rules

-You get 7 attempts to try and guess the code
+-You get 7 attempts to try and guess the code
-Numbers must be between 0-9
+-Numbers must be between 0-9
-Dont try and play with too many boxes as you will lose
+-Dont try and play with too many boxes as you will lose

 #Approach/How it works